firebase/firebase-js-sdk/docs-devsite/firestore_lite.md

 ### getCount(query) {:#getcount_4e56953}

-Calculates the number of documents in the result set of the given query, without actually downloading the documents.
+Calculates the number of documents in the result set of the given query without actually downloading the documents.

 Using this function to count the documents is efficient because only the final count, not the documents' data, is downloaded.
-This function can even count the documents if the result set would be prohibitively large to download entirely (e.g. thousands of documents).
+This function can count the documents in cases where the result set is prohibitively large to download entirely (thousands of documents).

 <b>Signature:</b>